 Frequently asked questions about the best hybrid pickup trucks

 Many truck manufacturers make hybrid pickup trucks.
-Ford has two hybrid truck models, including the full-size F-150 and compact Maverick.
+Ford has two hybrid truck models, including the full-size F-150 and the compact Maverick.
 The Toyota Tundra is available as a hybrid in the TRD Pro model.
-Other hybrid pickup trucks include the Ram 1500 and Chevrolet Silverado, with the release of a Hyundai Santa Cruz and Honda Ridgeline hybrid pickups coming in 2023.
+Other hybrid pickup trucks include the Ram 1500 and Chevrolet Silverado, with the release of a Hyundai Santa Cruz and Honda Ridgeline hybrid pickups coming in 2023 and 2024.
 Check our round-up of the best hybrid pickup trucks to see the full list.

 As the cost of hybrid systems decreases while fuel prices increase, hybrid pickup trucks are becoming an attractive option for many.
 The addition of electrical systems not only increases fuel mileage and saves you money at the pump, but also brings significant gains to the power and performance.